+Check for an obstruction in the smoke

+stack

+Add 10-12 drops of smoke fluid

 Lights Solution

 One of my lights is out Check your F keys.
 F0 is the headlight

-, , , , , , , , , , , , , , , , , , , , (also controls the Back-up light) and
+(also controls the Back-up light) and

 F5 will toggle the Cab light

 None of my lights are on Could be the same reason as "One of

 my lights is out"

 Is the engine getting power?
 Check to

 see if there is voltage on the track or

 move the engine a few feet in either

 direction.

+Check the Tender/Boiler drawbar

+connection.
+You've got to have them

-Motion Solution
+Motion locked together.
+Solution

+When I apply power and hit F3 my Check the Tender/Boiler drawbar

+engine powers up but it won't move connection.
+You've got to have them

+engine powers up but it won't move locked together.

 My engine hesitates at slow speeds An engine may do this right out of the

-box if it has not been lubricated.
+iny origina ricolates at slew speeds box if it has not been lubricated.

 Follow the lubrication instructions.

 Now go ahead and run it.

 New engines even after they are

 lubricated may take a little bit to get

 everything run in.
 Be a little patient

 and let it run for a bit.
 It should clear

 up shortly after lubricating and running

+Check to see if you have any kind of

+binding on the side rods.
+There may

+be a chuck of your favorite, perfectly

+DT. scaled pine tree stuck in there.

-PFA Solution
+PFA Solution Solution

 I hit F4 to start PFA but the engine Bring the engine speed to 0.
 You will

-just keeps ringing its bell, that's all it'll now hear the station arrival sounds
+just keeps ringing its bell, that's all it'll do now hear the station arrival sounds

-do (pretty cool, huh?).
-Pressing F4 will

-cycle you through the PFA sequence
+l do (pretty cool, huh?).
+Pressing F4 will cycle you through the PFA sequence

 (check out the PFA section of the

 manual for more)

 Why does my engine run away all by This is normal.
 The engine will leave

 itself after the PFA is over? the station at the same speed it entered

 (when you hit F4 the first time).
 You

-can not control the speed of your
+can control the speed of your engine

-engine while it's leaving the station,
+while it's leaving the station.

-until the bell stops ringing.

 Shut Down Solution

 Okay, I give up.
 What do I have to do Well, you can either remove power

 to shut it down? from the track or press F3 again